Lean Supply Chain in Africa: The Key Concepts

 Key Concepts of Lean Supply Chains

-The key concepts of lean principles revolve around waste reduction, continuous improvement, and value stream mapping.
-These concepts form the foundation of lean principles and provide businesses with a roadmap for streamlining their supply chain.
+The key concepts of lean principles form the foundation of lean principles and provide businesses with a roadmap for streamlining their supply chain.

 A lean principle technique for visualizing the flow of products or information in the supply chain.
 It helps businesses identify waste and inefficiency, allowing them to make educated decisions about process improvements.

-The act of mapping out the complete supply process, from sourcing raw materials to the delivery of finished products to customers, is known as value stream mapping.
+The act of mapping out the complete supply process, from sourcing raw materials to delivering finished products to customers, is known as value stream mapping.
 Businesses can find bottlenecks, redundancies, and places for development by evaluating this map.

 Another important aspect of lean principles.
 It emphasizes the significance of constantly improving processes and looking for ways to increase efficiency.
 Continuous improvement entails empowering staff to discover and address problems and cultivating an environment of creativity and learning.